Auckland Theatre Company

 “Month end reporting with Accredo compared to MYOB is like matching a Ferrari against a Morris Minor."

 Keeping the stagelights shining at a professional theatre in New Zealand requires astute financial management.
-Staying ahead in a cash strapped economy where there is increasing competition for the public’s entertainment dollar is hard going, but for Auckland Theatre Company (ATC) the task has become easier since moving to Accredo – an accounting and business management solution that provides the company with improved reporting and budgeting features.
+Staying ahead in a cash strapped economy is hard going, but for Auckland Theatre Company (ATC) the task has become easier since moving to Accredo.

 Auckland Theatre Company’s Finance Officer, Kerry Tomlin, says the institution moved off its MYOB platform onto Accredo in September 2011 as it wanted to strengthen and streamline its reporting processes.
 The company is required to itemize all its financials by each individual show in order to report accurately to its funding agencies, which include Creative New Zealand, Auckland Council and other major funders.

 “MYOB has its limits with reporting.
 We used to have to transfer data from MYOB to a standalone database system, which was a time consuming and error prone process.
 The data transfer was unreliable and sometimes files would corrupt along the way.”

 With the theatre staging an increasing number of shows each year, Tomlin decided it was time the Company opted for a system that could provide a better financial management footing.

 Established in 1992, ATC has become Auckland’s premier professional theatre company and one of the largest in New Zealand.
 It presents a main-bill season of seven to eight plays to over 80,000 people from throughout Auckland and the Upper North Island each year.
 By the end of 2012, it will have presented 134 professional productions.

 A lack of flexibility to alter budgets was another reason Tomlin was keen to move to Accredo.
 Once a budget was entered, it was set in concrete and it was very difficult to amend as production requirements changed.